 If you foster dogs, that first deep sigh may be a sign that your foster is starting to feel more comfortable in his surroundings and is starting to learn how it finally feels like to be relaxed.

 The sigh may therefore work as a physiological transition into a deeper state of relaxation.
 Deep sleep may soon follow.

 A Dog "Talking Back"

 Raise your hand if you literally saw your dog roll his eyes and give out a dramatic sigh when you told him to stop doing something.
-Some dog owners take this as a sign of the dog "talking back" and saying something along the terms of "Geez mom, let me have a life!"
+Some dog owners take this as a sign of the dog "talking back" and they can swear they heard their dogs said something along the terms of "Geez mom, let me have a life!"

 While this is just our interpretation, it could likely be that dogs may be feeling some frustration/stress when we stop them from doing something and lecture them to go lie down on a mat and chill.